tmcgilchrist/ocaml/manual/README.md

     - The core library: `core.etex`
     - The standard library: `stdlib-blurb.etex`
     - The compiler front-end: `compilerlibs.etex`
-    - The unix library: Unix system calls: `libunix.etex`
+    - The Unix library: Unix system calls: `libunix.etex`
-    - The str library: regular expressions and string processing: `libstr.etex`
+    - The `str` library: regular expressions and string processing: `libstr.etex`
     - The threads library: `libthreads.etex`
     - The runtime_events library: `libruntime_events.etex`
     - The dynlink library: dynamic loading and linking of object files: